Key Duties and Responsibilities

 Other Skills and Abilities

-Have the ability to accept the differences he or she will find among his or her clients.
+Have the ability to accept the differences he or she will find among residents.

-Have a positive conviction about the capacity of people to grow and change.
-Have the ability to work respectfully in partnership with other team members, including referring authorities.
+Have the ability to work respectfully in partnership with other team members.

 Other Job Requirements

 Two completed, acceptable criminal record checks, one from the Criminal Records Review

 The Housekeeper will follow the Code of Ethics and the Mission Statement of The John

 Howard Society of North Island.
 The Housekeeper will also abide by the relevant rules and

 Closing: September 30, 2020 with a possibility of extension until a suitable candidate can be found.